One-Frame Calibration with Siamese Network in Facial Action Unit Recognition: Methods

 While most existing AU recognition systems aim for cross-participant non-calibrated generalization (NCG) to unseen faces, it is crucial to take the face's neutral appearance into account in AU coding.
 Thus, we propose one-frame calibration (OFC) for AU recognition: for each face, a single image of its neutral expression is used as the reference image for calibration.

 In offline benchmarking, OFC primarily applies to video datasets.
-The selection of the reference image is achieved by manually selecting one image from all frames with zero activation of annotated AUs for each face.
-The aim of manual selection is to ensure that in the selected reference image, (a) the unannotated AUs are also not activated or only minimally activated, and (b) the face is at an appropriate angle and not partially occluded.
+The reference image selection is achieved by manually selecting one image from all frames with zero activation of annotated AUs for each face.
+The aim of manual selection is to ensure that in the selected reference image, (a) the unannotated AUs are also not activated or minimally activated, and (b) the face is at an appropriate angle and not partially occluded.

 In real-life applications of AU recognition systems, the ideal method of selecting the reference image for OFC is to directly ask the user to pose a neutral face before usage.